 Red flags when it pertains to bleeding are:

 - Soaking a maxi pad every 30 mins after the expulsion of the tissue should not be happening.
-No white showing on pad at all, blood covers back to back and side to side.
+No white showing on pad at all, blood covers back to back and side to side, and blood is bright red is a cause for concern.
+Hemorrhaging is described as a faucet of blood.

-- Blood clots should be smaller then the palm of your hand (during the peak of expulsion there might be large blood clots this is fine, but blood clots should not be that large after the expulsion of tissue).
+- Blood clots should be smaller then the palm of your hand.
+During peak of expulsion there might be large blood clots this is fine, but blood clots should not be that large after the expulsion of tissue.

 - If the person is ok with allowing you to palpate their uterus and there is extreme pain, flinching, and stabbing pain, this is a sign that there could be an infection. however dull, “bruise” like pain isn’t uncommon.
 Generally if there is an infection there will be a fever, as well as foul smelling discharge, but not always!